divyaankt/KVBench/Cassandra/README.md

 ## FAQ for launching these instances

 - Set the MAX_HEAP_SIZE and HEAP_NEW_SIZE to 16G and 3200M respectively in cassandra-env.sh to have sufficient number of nodes run in a JVM environment.
 Default values are 4G, 800M.
 We faced nodes exiting because of memory constraint with default values.
-- Keep these different yaml files in seperate apache working directories because we also make minor edits to cassandra-env.sh file in ecah working directory
+- Keep these different yaml files in separate apache working directories because we also make minor edits to cassandra-env.sh file in each working directory
 - i.e set JMX_PORT variable in each cassandra-env.sh file to a different port
 - Main variales which are configured differently in these config files